ivotron/quiho-popper/paper/paper.md

     applications on a multitude of platforms is not negligible.
  3. Hardware Performance Characterization.
-It is difficult to obtain the performance characteristics of a machine by just looking at the hardware spec, so other more practical alternative is required.
+It is difficult to obtain the performance characteristics of a machine by just looking at the hardware specs.
+Therefore, another more practical alternative is required.
  4. Correlating Performance.
-Even if we could solve the above issue (Hardware Performance Characterization) and infer performance characteristics by just looking at the hardware specification of a machine, there is still the problem of not being able to correlate baseline performance with application behavior, since between two platforms is rarely the case where the change of performance is observed in only one subcomponent of the system (e.g., a newer machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).
+Even if we could solve the above issue (Hardware Performance Characterization) and infer performance characteristics by just looking at the machine hardware specifications, there is still the problem of not being able to correlate baseline performance with application behavior.
+The problem is that between two platforms, it is rarely the case that the performance change is observed in only one subcomponent of the system.
+For example, a newer machine doesn’t have just faster memory sticks, but also a better CPU and chipset.

 ![An example profile showing the relative importance of features for an execution of the `hpccg` miniapp [@heroux_hpccg_2007].
 The x-axis